-If a refund is not desired, upon separation the member is given a written guarantee his or her contributions and interest will be returned to them, a designated beneficiary or the member's estate.
+A refund of contributions and interest is not available on the member's separation date, but upon separation the member is given a written guarantee his or her contributions and interest will be returned to them, a designated beneficiary or the member's estate.
 Please refer to the RETURN OF ACCOUNT VALUE section of this brochure for details.